ozbakan/osuca/README.md

 For example, `$curl http://localhost:5000/courses` will return a JSON list of course objects to the clients.

 ### UML Sequence Diagram

+As shown in the diagram, Osuca requests a CSV document that resides in Google documents containing the scraped student responses.
+Then it serves the contents of this document in JSON form to clients.

 ![alt text][osuca sequence uml]